genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

 ## Building and composing Docker images

-First we need to start the database (in this tutorial we are using a POSTGRES db).
-Please do the following
+First we need to start the database (in this tutorial we are using a POSTGRES db in a docker container).
+Please open Rancher and do the following:

 ```powershell
 docker pull postgres